-As of December 31, 2018, we had federal net operating loss carryforwards of approximately \$118.6 million, and federal research and development tax credit carryforwards of approximately \$7.5 million which will begin to expire in 2035.
-Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
-As a result of our initial public offering ("IPO"), in December 2017 and private placements and other transactions that have occurred since our incorporation, we may have experienced such an ownership change.
+As of December 31, 2019, we had federal net operating loss carryforwards of approximately \$221.5 million, federal research and development tax credit carryforwards of approximately \$14.5 million, and orphan tax credit carryforwards of approximately \$1.7 million which will begin to expire in 2035.
+Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, (the "Code"), if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
+As a result of our IPO in December 2017 and private placements and other transactions that have occurred since our incorporation, we may have experienced such an ownership change.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.